[.blog-callout]

 - Hiding unnecessary rows and columns… amongst other options.

-This is why we’re going to build a Google Sheets GUI with Softr.
-Our demo app would be a sales dashboard that will allow logged-in users to:
+This is why we're going to build a Google Sheets GUI with Softr.
+Our demo app will be a sales dashboard that will allow logged-in users to:

 - Display a list of sales transactions with details such as date, amount, and customer.